Skip to content

 ret ; 返回

-The part in the main function that calls add:
+The part where main calls add:

 asm